 Biologics License Application (BLA): This requirement may be met by providing the Submission Tracking Number (STN) and/or a Biologics License Number (BLN).

-Investigational New Drug application (IND): This requirement may be met by providing the IND number.
+Investigational New Drug (IND): This requirement may be met by providing an active IND number.

 Drug Establishment Registration: This requirement may be met by providing the drug registration number (REG).